To preview the DPT curiculum click here.

-GPA: Applicants must have a minimum GPA of 3.2 in both life/physical sciences and general courses to be eligible and a 3.4 GPA to be competitive.
+GPA: Applicants must have a minimum Science and Core GPA of 3.20 to be eligible, and a 3.5 GPA to be competitive.

 Prerequisites: For 3+3 applicants, a minimum of 92 semester credits (approximately 3 years) including 15 upper division credits, 9 of which must be in one content area.
 Applicants who have completed requirements for a minor will have fulfilled this 9-credit requirement.
 Those with a bachelor's degree may also apply.
 Each student must submit proof of satisfactory completion with a minimum grade of "C" for each of the prerequisite courses.

 Personal Interview: Our Admissions Office will invite the most qualified applicants for an interview with a member of the Admissions Committee or their designee on campus or by phone.

-Graduate Record Exam (GRE): A minimum Verbal and Quanitative score of 142 each is required, and minimum Writing score of 3.0.
+Graduate Record Exam (GRE): A minimum Verbal and Quantiative score of 142 each is required, and minimum Writing score of 3.0.
 Submit scores from the General Test taken less than five years prior to enrollment in the program.
 Andrews University offers a generous scholarship based on the combined Verbal and Quantitative scores.
 GRE must be submitted to PTCAS by April 15 of each admissions year.
 After that date, official score reports may be sent directly to Andrews University.
 Click here for more information about GRE Scholarship.
-Phone 609-771-7670 or email firstname.lastname@example.org or check their website www.gre.org for more information.
+Phone 609-771-7670 or email email@example.com or check their website www.gre.org for more information.
 The PTCAS Andrews University Physical Therapy school code is 7614.
 If you plan to submit directly to Andrews University outside of PTCAS, the school code is 1030.

 Observation Hours: Students must complete a minimum of 80 observation hours supervised by a licensed physical therapist in at least 3 different settings; at least 20 hours must be in an in-patient acute care or hospital setting.